Authentication Methods

 parameter. - Configure the trusted domain for web authorization and JS-SDK.

-- If you need the web QR code login feature, configure the authorization callback domain in WeCom's authorization login settings.
+- If web QR code login functionality is required, configure the authorization callback domain in Enterprise WeChat's authorization login settings.

-For related documentation on WeCom authentication methods, refer to:
+For related documentation on Enterprise WeChat authentication methods, refer to:

 - Enable Web Authorization Login

-WeCom documentation may change.
-Refer to the official WeCom documentation for the most accurate information.
+Enterprise WeChat documentation may change.
+Refer to the official Enterprise WeChat documentation for the most accurate information.

 CTR